contiamo/operational-ui/src/Select/README.md

 If you have a huge list from the backend, you can limit the number of options displayed to avoid rendering performance issues.

-Just add `maxOptions=`, and it's done.
-Please note that without the `filterable` options enable, some options can't be select.
+Just add `maxOptions=` and it's done.
+Please note that without the `filterable` option enabled, some options can't be selected.

 ```js
 const options = [